redpanda-data/kubecon-na-2023/high-throughput/eks/README.md

 ### For EKS cluster with NVMe and LVM Linear XFS Storage Class

-(This is an example to test the I/O speed of the disks)
+(This is an example to test the I/O speed of the disks.
+The `fio` script is in the parent directory)

 Sequence of Commands: